ehbartolo/ehbartolo/README.md

 ### Accomplishments
 My previous and current software development accomplishments are the following:
 - Automation of power systems simulation in PSS/E, PLEXOS and PSCAD using python (e.g. pandas, numpy, matplotlib, bokeh)
+- Maintains and develops the GITLAB repository for PSS/E Python Scripts
 - Automation of office work processes using SQL, and VBA
 - Forecasting using Machine Learning Models such as Scikit-Learn and Tensorflow
 - Data Analysis and Automation of workprocess using Python (e.g. Pandas, Matplotlib, etc.)